Chain algebras of finite distributive lattices: Background

-\begin{Remark} In \cite{Sturmfels} Sturmfels proves existence of a monomial order which fixes unsorted pairs as leading terms, and calls it \textit{the} sorting order.
-Then {\cite[Theorem 14.2]{Sturmfels}} is proved with respect to this particular order.
-However, the proof only relies on the fact that the monomial order in question fixes unsorted pairs.
-Therefore, we have phrased the above theorem differently from \cite{Sturmfels}, in order to emphasise that there might exist several sorting orders and the result holds for any of them. \end{Remark}
+\begin{Remark} In \cite{Sturmfels} Sturmfels constructs a monomial order and proves {\cite[Theorem 14.2]{Sturmfels}} with respect to this particular order.
+However, the proof only relies on the fact that the monomial order is a sorting order as defined above.
+We have phrased Theorem \ref{thm:Sturmfels} differently from \cite{Sturmfels}, in order to emphasise that there might exist several sorting orders and the result holds for any of them. \end{Remark}

+A sorting order can often be realised as a degree reverse lexicographic order, for short DegRevLex.
+As this order will be employed later, we recall its definition here.
+Ordering the variables of the polynomial ring $R=K[T_1, \ldots, T_m]$ as $T_1> \dots > T_m$ we have